Two College Professors Selected for Prestigious President’s Awards for Distinguished Scholar-Teachers

 Jennifer Woolard, chair of the psychology department, says that Barr’s work not only “tackles some of the important questions of this time, but has resulted in evidence-based interventions that support some of the most challenging and challenged young people in our society.”

-Currently, she is president elect of the International Congress for Infant Studies.
+Currently, she is the president-elect of the International Congress for Infant Studies.
 She has mentored more than 90 undergraduate students, many of whom have gone on to pursue graduate degrees in addition to mentoring graduate doctoral students at the university.

 “I feel incredibly honored to receive this award,” says Barr.
 “Developmental Science is a team sport and I am incredibly grateful to my students and collaborators who I have worked with over the years”.